waynegraham/registry.clir.org/_projects/2017-preserving-and-making-accessible-the-dictabelt-reco.md

 ---
 layout: project
-title: "Preserving and Making Accessible the Dictabelt Recordings of Rod Serling"
+title: Preserving and Making Accessible the Dictabelt Recordings of Rod Serling
 ---